jmonlong/manu-vggafannot/manuscript.md

 ## Acknowledgments

+Integration of GAF in SequenceTubeMap was supported by the National Cancer Institute of the National Institutes of Health under Award Number U01CA253405.
 We would like the thank the ENCODE consortium and the laboratory of Michael Snyder for making the ATAC-seq datasets available.

 ## Author contribution statement